baonq-me/render-cer-ttdh/README.md

 Currently, there is no way to known exactly that whenever the rendering task is finished then monitoring CPU load is the only acceptable solution.

 Output pdf files are placed in `output` folder.
+List of file name in order with `members.csv` is put in `list_file.txt`.

 Remember to stop thread pool by this command